 DIAMETER + HEIGHT (x 2) = Diameter of fondant

-For example, if you’re working with an 8 in. round cake that’s 4 in. tall, your formula would look like this:
+For example, if you’re working with an 8 inch round cake that’s 4 inches tall, your formula would look like this:

 You can also reference the fondant amounts to cover cakes chart to remove the guesswork!

 To get a nice, even roll on your fondant, make sure you start with a well-prepared surface.
 To prevent sticking, dust the surface with cornstarch (for high-humidity climates) or confectioners’ sugar (for drier climates).

 It’s also important that your surface is clean, as fondant will pick up any surface texture, crumbs, hair or dirt (it may sound silly, but make sure you’re wearing clothes that don’t shed hairs or fibers either, as those can also work their way into your fondant!).